ibm-cloud-docs/security-compliance/scopes.md

 ## Viewing scope details
 {: #view-scope}

-To view a list of your available scopes, you can use the {{site.data.keyword.compliance_short}} UI.
+To view the details of the scopes that you create, you can use the {{site.data.keyword.compliance_short}} UI.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and compliance** to access the {{site.data.keyword.compliance_short}}.
 2. In the navigation, click **Configure > Scopes**.